Do I need to be an experienced member to attend?

 Do I need to attend every session?

 - Yes.
 Each aspect of the course is important and each section builds on the previous element.
 In order to receive an ILM certificate you will need to attend each programme.
-In the case of last minute emergencies or illness which causes you to miss an entire 2 day module we suggest that you undertake the module the following year or on a similar English programme in order to be accredited.

 How do I get the most out of the programme?